Gaurav-Katoch/Gaurav-Katoch/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Data Analyst with PG Diploma in Data Science and Engineering Degree in Mechanical Engineering.
 I come with extensive experience in field of Data Analysis and Business Intelligence.
-In my current role at Schlumberger I am able to leverage my prior experience in Mechanical Product Design, while working with equipment sensor and maintenance data to improve equipment reliability and performance.
+In my current role at Schlumberger I am able to leverage my prior experience in Mechanical Product Design while working with equipment sensor data and maintenance data to improve equipment reliability and performance.

 Things I am good at ⚡:
 - Languages: Python, SQL, HTML, CSS, Javascript.